There have never been more new and exciting opportunities to master your content and reach a wider audience than right now.

 Breathe life into your old content by giving it a revamp and sharing it with a new audience.

 Perhaps you have an old blog article that was popular when it first went live, but it got buried deep in your blog.

 Upcycle it with new information and share it on social media to drive new traffic to your site.

 I know most of you are tired of skimming through dull, image-less content and so am I.

-2020 is the year to step up your image game by adding custom graphics, photos, and videos to your content.
+Step up your image game by adding custom graphics, photos, and videos to your content.

 The main reason why I encourage people to do this is not because of engagement, but because of the possible consequences for sourcing images from the web.